Raquel Camarinha

-Raquel Camarinha is a Portuguese operatic soprano.
+Raquel Camarinha (born 1986, Braga, Portugal) is a Portuguese operatic soprano.
 In 2011, she received the first prize at the Luísa Todi National Singing Competition.

 Life

 Youth and training

 In 2009, she obtained a Bachelor's degree at the University of Aveiro in Portugal.
 In 2011, she obtained a Master's degree in singing at the Conservatoire de Paris with honors.
 In 2013, she obtained the diplomas of performer in singing and contemporary repertoire and creation.

 Career

 Camarinha's repertoire ranges from Baroque to contemporary music.
 Her debut in typical Mozart roles is noticed with Pamina in Mozart's The Magic Flute at the Conservatoire de Paris in March 2010, Zerlina in Don Giovanni at the Madeira festival in January 2006.
 She became known in France as Eurilla in Orlando Paladino by Haydn at the Théâtre du Châtelet in March 2012.
 She also interpreted Morgana in Alcina by Georg Friedrich Haendel at the Brig in Switzerland in August 2013.

 She plays the fascinating character of Justine-Juliette in the musical play La Passion selon Sade by composer Sylvano Bussotti (creation at the Theatre of Nîmes in February 2017).

 She collaborates with artists such as Ophélie Gaillard, Brigitte Fossey, Alain Duault, Xavier Gallais, Jay Gottlieb, and Emmanuel Rossfelder.

 Camarinha is also a fado singer.